-The pandemic of 2020 accelerated a trend toward “smart casual” clothing.
-As a result, a lot of fancy clothes are still collecting dust two years later.
+Since the pandemic of 2020, fashion has been trending toward a kaleidoscope of styles.
+Most of them are on the casual side, as opposed to professional attire.
+As a result, a lot of fancy clothes are still collecting dust four years later.

 Steps to Quickly Purge Your Closet

 - Create a pile of essential items you’ll keep

 - Pack up the clothes you do not need

 - Return the kept items to your closet

 - Find a place for your discarded clothes

 Add closet clean-out to your Saturday to-do list.
 Block out 1 hour for the task and give yourself enough time to be thorough.
 Get some boxes and bags ready.

 Make space on the bed and floor, Then take out all contents of the closet and dressers.

 Remove dust from inside the closet.
 Sweep or vacuum inside.
 Repair any imperfect shelves or racks.
 Collect the hangers and discard any that are broken or bent.